 - The quantity of the drug

-- If police believe you helped a minor get or use drugs
+- If the police believe you helped a minor obtain or use drugs

-- You were in a school zone or other place where minors are present
+- Whether you were in a school zone or other place where minors are present

-- Police think you intended to sell the drugs
+- Whether police think you intended to sell the drugs

-For example, if they arrested you for having a small amount of marijuana for personal use, and you have no previous convictions, you will likely face misdemeanor charges.
+For example, if law enforcement arrested you for having a small amount of marijuana for personal use, and you have no previous convictions, you may face only misdemeanor charges.
 A misdemeanor could mean up to one month in jail and a $500 fine.
 We may be able to argue for probation instead of jail time.

-Now imagine that you had 100 grams of narcotics in your possession at the time of arrest, you’ll likely face more serious consequences.
+However, if you had 100 grams of narcotics in your possession at the time of arrest, you’ll likely face more serious consequences.
 Possession of Schedule I and II drugs have severe consequences.
-A conviction involving 100 grams or more may call for up to five years in prison and a $25,000 fine for the first offense.
-A second offense doubles the maximum penalty and calls for up to seven years in prison.
+A conviction involving 100 grams or more may result in up to five years in prison and a $25,000 fine for a first offense.
+A second offense can result in greater fines and a longer period of imprisonment.

 Of course, the penalties of a drug conviction do not end at the sentence handed down by the judge.
 The consequences of this type of conviction are pervasive and may affect almost every area of your life.
 Some consequences of a conviction may include:

 - A driver’s license suspension